Use the following menu options to navigate the Skylar One user interface:

 A map includes the following graphical elements:

-• Nodes.
-Shapes that represent Devices, Topology Elements, and Business Services defined in SL1.
+- Nodes.
+Shapes that represent Devices, Topology Elements, and Business Services defined in Skylar One.
 The shape of a node represents its type, and the color of its outline specifies the current state of the node.

 Setup and Config

-This page also contains informational cards that provide you with the proper resources for SL1 setup and configuration.
+This page also contains informational cards that provide you with the proper resources for Skylar One setup and configuration.

 The informational cards on this page include:

-• Overview.
+- Overview.
 Provides links to the user journeys.
-These journeys include guided tours and interactive wizards that help you set up and refine your SL1 environment:
+These journeys include guided tours and interactive wizards that help you set up and refine your Skylar One environment:

-• Next Steps.
-Contains links to other pages in SL1 where you can continue working after completing some or all of a journey:
+- Next Steps.
+Contains links to other pages in Skylar One where you can continue working after completing some or all of a journey:

 Ticketing